SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/3.0-context-based-adaptation/README.md

     2.1 In the toolbar, click on the dropdown labeled "Adapting for 'All Users'".
 Then, click on "Save as Adaptation."
     <img src="img/SaveAsAdaptation.png" width="300">

-    2.2 Add the mandatory "title," such as "Manager Overview."
+    2.2 Add the mandatory *title*, such as "Manager Overview."
 This title is visible to you and other key users, but not to any end users.
     <img src="img/AddTitle.png" width="300">

     2.3 To add a role, click on the "Add Role" button.
 This action opens a new selection dialog that displays all available roles in the system.
 Locate and click on the "BR_IT_PROJECT_MANAGER" role, then click "Select".
     <img src="img/AddRole.png" width="300">

-    2.4 Save your newly created role-based adaptation.
+    2.4 Save your newly-created role-based adaptation.
 You'll notice that the user interface reloads, and the toolbar now reads "Adapting for 'Manager Overview'."
 This indicates the process is successful.
     <img src="img/SaveAdaptation.png" width="300">